grimoire/mmdetection-to-tensorrt/docs/getting_started.md

     f.write(model_trt.state_dict()['engine'])
 ```

-Link the `${AMIRSTAN_PLUGIN_DIR}/build/lib/libamirstan_plugin.so` in your project. compile and load the engine. enjoy.
+Link the `${AMIRSTAN_PLUGIN_DIR}/build/lib/libamirstan_plugin.so` in your project (or you can load it in runtime).
+Compile and load the engine.

-**warning:**
+**Warning:**

-might need to invode `initLibAmirstanInferPlugins()` in [amirInferPlugin.h](https://github.com/grimoire/amirstan_plugin/blob/master/include/plugin/amirInferPlugin.h) to load the plugins.
+might need to invoke `initLibAmirstanInferPlugins()` in [amirInferPlugin.h](https://github.com/grimoire/amirstan_plugin/blob/master/include/plugin/amirInferPlugin.h) to load the plugins.

-The engine only contain inference forward.
-Preprocess(resize, normalize) and postprocess(divid scale factor) should be done in your project.
+The engine only contains inference forward.
+Preprocess(resize, normalize) and postprocess (divide scale factor) should be done in your project.

-## deepstream support
+## DeepStream support

 when converting model, set the output names: